softlayer/softlayer-object-storage-php/README.markdown

 $result = $newContainer->delete();

 // Creating an object is similar to that of container CRUD
+// This library will try to guess the content-type for an object if you don't provide it.
+// An object without an extension (pseudo sub-directory) will have application/directory content-type.
 $newObject = $objectStorage->with('example_container/object.txt')
                             ->setBody('test object')
                             ->setMeta('description', 'first test file')